mozilla/fx-private-relay/emails/tests/fixtures/README.md

 - `soft_bounce_sns_body.json` - A soft bounce.
 Re-trying may fix the issue.
 - `spam_bounce_sns_body.json` - A soft bounce.
 Sending with different content may work.

-### Other notifications
+## Other notifications

 This SNS notification is not handled by our system.
+It is included to test how our system handles unknown notifications.

 - `subscription_confirmation_invalid_sns_body.json`